mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 This lab begins the Azure IAM lifecycle by securing the identity that controls the subscription.

 The dedicated MRTG account acts as the initial administrative identity for the lab environment.
-Protecting this account is critical because access to the account can provide access to subscription resources, billing information, role assignments, and governance settings.
+Protecting this account is critical because access to the identity can provide access to subscription resources, billing information, role assignments, and governance settings.

 ### On-Premises Connection